mit-rss/localization/README.md

 If your code errors out or fails, the console will indicate that.
 Otherwise, you should see a few messages indicating that the tests have passed, and the script will exit.
 If you are curious about what might have gone wrong, please inspect the `localization/test/*.py` files.

+A couple notes about the tests, should you wish to use them:

+* In the motion model test, we assume a deterministic motion model to keep things simple.
+For this reason, please have your motion model behavior be controlled by a `self.deterministic` field.
+If `self.deterministic = True`, the motion model `evaluate` should not add noise to the odometry.
+If `self.deterministic = False`, the motion model should add noise to the odometry (needed for localization).

+* You may notice that the sensor_model precompute test is difficult to debug.
+To make this process easier, we have included a file `assets/debug_precomputed_table.pkl` containing precomputed tables you should be getting if `alpha = 1` for each of `alpha_hit`, `alpha_rand`, `alpha_max`, `alpha_short`.
+For example, if you load the dict into the variable `results_each`, `results_each['hit']` gives the table for `alpha_hit = 1` and `alpha_rand = alpha_short = alpha_max = 0`.

+* Please note that for short, the first column may be `nan` if you are trying to normalize the columns.
+As `np.nan != np.nan`, we followed the convention of `0/0 = 0`.
+This will not be an issue in practice, since you won't be having `alpha_short = 1`.

 ### Part C: Grading for localization in ROBOT (3 points) - **TEAMWORK**, *REQUIRED*

 For this part you will need to adapt your MCL implementation from part B to work in your car, and conduct experimental analysis of your algorithm's performance for your report and briefing.
 See part C of the [instructions notebook](README.ipynb) for more details on how to adapt your code to run in your car.